ChumburidzeGio/Nixler/readme.md

 `locale -a` to check which locations are allowed, next do `sudo locale-gen id_ID.UTF-8` to install your locale and do `sudo dpkg-reconfigure locales` to publish it.
 Reboot your system (`vagrant reload`) and enjoy

+# Styleguide

+### Routing
+In the name of routes repository name should be the first, then by dots seperated other identifiers.
+Examples:
+* collections.create
+* collections.update
+* collections.store
+* collections.delete
+* collections.follow
+* collections.productSearch

 # Algorithm for Stream